Financial Aid Appeal

 When submitting electronically, your student identification information and email address will be considered as a signature certifying that the information reported is as true, accurate, and complete as possible.
 If you are a dependent student submitting parental information you must receive permission from your parent(s) before doing so.
 The submission represents that you have approval from your parents to submit data on their behalf.
 You will be asked to provide a parental telephone number which we may use to corroborate data submitted on behalf of your parents.
 Please be aware that the U.S. Inspector General requires us to report all cases of fraud (and submitting parental data without permission would be fraud) as well as purposely providing inaccurate information to receive more aid.

 Students must receive their initial financial aid offer before an appeal will be processed.
 Once reviewed, students will be contacted regarding any changes to their financial aid offer.
-Appeals will not begin being reviewed until after May 15, 2022.

 dependency override webpage for more information and how to apply.